betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 Argon-11C<sup>[27]</sup>|NEIM (Russian)|14&17, 9|?????, 5.2| 34, 75 | Triple-redundant logic w/voting

 But the role computing played in the Apollo program was not confined to autonomous guidance for the spacecraft in actual missions.
-Computing and simulation was used by every major sub-contractor, in every phase of development of every vehicle and almost every sub-system.
+Computing and simulation were used by every major subcontractor, in every phase of development of every vehicle and almost every subsystem.
 Computing was a key facilitator in providing realistic simulators of the CSM and LM to train Apollo crews.
-Computing was used to manage a significant portion of information coordinated among various sub-contractors.
-In NASA's Real-Time Computing Complex (RTCC) alone 5 IBM 360/75s were in use 24/7 during every mission.
-The RTCC supported ground tracking, computation of orbits, trajectories, rendezvous solutions, abort contingencies, weather forecasting and more.
-NASA would not have met President Kennedy's challenge of landing people on the moon before 1970 without the major role computers and computing and simulation played.
+Computing was used to manage a significant portion of information coordinated among various subcontractors.
+In NASA's Real-Time Computing Complex (RTCC) alone, 5 IBM 360/75s were in use 24/7 during every mission.
+The RTCC supported ground tracking, computation of orbits, trajectories, rendezvous solutions, abort contingencies, weather forecasting, and more.
+NASA would not have met President Kennedy's challenge of landing people on the moon before 1970 without the major role computing and simulation played.
 The Apollo program simultaneously drove innovations in computing and benefited from them.<sup>[13]</sup>

 ---